 In reality, the loss of my friend turned into a gain.
 It gave me the opportunity to examine my life closely and make better choices about how I was living each day.
 The simple things in life give me a lot of pleasure now like riding around in my truck and drinking beer after a hot yoga class.

 Rock and Roll, Tonka Truck & Post-Yoga Beer

 I enjoy driving around blasting rock-and-roll from my cheap-ass speakers every chance I get.
-Give me Green Day, the Red Hot Chili Peppers, Creed, Pearl Jam, classic rock like AC/DC, 80′s hair bands, grunge, great drum solos and anthematic tunes sung by rock’s patron saint, Freddie Mercury.
+Give me some Green Day, Red Hot Chili Peppers, Creed, Pearl Jam, classic rock like AC/DC, Led Zeppelin, 80′s hair bands, grunge, great drum solos and anthematic tunes sung by rock’s patron saint, Freddie Mercury.
 WE WILL, WE WILL, ROCK YOU!

 Picture a chick (moi) smiling, wearing a purple baseball cap, red lipstick and sitting behind the wheel of a a black truck banging her head back and forth to a raucous rock tune.

 This past Sunday Miss Tonka and I drove down to Newark, Delaware to attend my friend Joyce’s Harvest Moon Yoga class at Empowered Yoga.
-I was cruising along on a perfect fall day with the windows down listening to WYSP, Philadelphia’s classic rock station at ear deafening levels (the ONLY volume for rock I might add).
+I was cruising along on a perfect fall day with the windows down listening to either WMMR or WYSP at ear deafening levels (the ONLY volume for rock I might add).